I attended the Juvenile Justice Board meeting on September 19,

 Department of Juvenile Justice recidivism.
 Recidivism is “a tendency

-into a previous condition or mode of behavior; especially
+to relapse into a previous condition or mode of behavior; especially

-behavior.”
+relapse into criminal behavior.”
 Goodwill therefore also provides

 tutoring and carefully monitors adolescents.